M30-IR Master's Thesis

 Course frequency: Annually.

 Master students in international relations are required to write a master thesis/dissertation on a topic within the field of international relations approved by the student's supervisor.
 The student can choose amongst the broad spectrum of social scientific methods and theories that are part of the master study programme to develop and conduct the analysis.
 The master thesis is an independent academic work.
-A key part of this work is the independent collection and analysis of sources, academic literature, reports, and other relevant material.
+A key part of this work is the independent collection of relevant academic literature, reports, and other relevant material, and analysis of these.
 The student may conduct fieldwork, but this is not required.
-If the student conducts fieldwork, it is required that the supervisor approves the research proposal prior to travel to the field.
+If the student conducts fieldwork, it is required that the supervisor approves the research proposal prior to travel to the field, and in cases of personal data, the student registers the project with the Norwegian Centre for Research Data (nsd.no).
 The student is supervised in developing a research proposal.
 The student is assigned a supervisor in the spring one year prior to submission of the thesis (in the second semester of the master program).